Governors' Garden

-Governors' Garden (French: Jardin du Gouverneur) is an urban park in Quebec City, Quebec, Canada.
+Governors' Garden (French: Jardin des Gouverneurs) is an urban park in Quebec City, Quebec, Canada.
 Designed by Robert Desjardins, the garden is located immediately to the south of Château Frontenac and is bounded by Rue Mont-Carmel to the north, Rue des Carrières to the east, Avenue Sainte-Geneviève to the south, and Rue de la Porte to the west.
 It is 750 m2 in area.
 The park overlooks the St. Lawrence River to the east, beyond Dufferin Terrace.

 It was redeveloped in 2000 as a reference to gardens that existed around the city during the time of Claude de Ramezay in the first half of the 18th century.
 In 1731, there were almost 200 gardens in Quebec City, but many succumbed to building construction.

 The garden is in the formal French style, and is divided into three equal-sized sections: a kitchen garden (potager), an orchard (verger) and a pleasure garden (jardin ornamental).
 Surrounding these sections, at the foot of the long walls, is a fourth section consisting of herbs and medicinal plants informally distributed.
 A ram's-head fountain is part of the garden and serves as a reminder of the importance of wells in the gardens of yore, for they were the only handy source of water for the gardener.

 The Wolfe–Montcalm Monument, unveiled in 1828, stands at the eastern edge of the park, on Rue des Carrières.